sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(c4.textContent).toEqual('2|4')
 -->

-I have trouble reading nested ternaries in general, and I prefer not to nest them.
+I have trouble reading nested ternaries in general and prefer not to nest them.
 Here’s an extreme example of nesting: the good path code, rendering the `Component`, is quite hidden.
 This is a perfect use case for guard clauses.

 Let’s refactor it: